-All of Ardoq's Best Practices build upon each other and utilize the flexibility and extendability of the platform.
+All of Ardoq's Use Cases build upon each other and utilize the flexibility and extendability of the platform.

 With Ardoq, you are always able to expand, contract, and redefine your meta-model, on the fly, in-app without any development or consulting.
 All of the views, reports, and dashboards are fully configurable to match any tailoring you see fit so you can deliver business value for your organization.

-Your EA solution should enable you to not only answer today's questions but also give you the tools to answer tomorrow's.
+Your Enterprise Architecture solution should enable you to not only answer today's questions but also give you the tools to answer tomorrow's.

 Ian Stendera is VP of Product and part of the Executive Team at Ardoq.
 Working with Ardoq since 2014, he has built teams across sales, marketing, and customer success.
 Over the last few years, Ian has been working closely with EA teams and leaders to ensure they realize the objectives of their enterprise architecture initiatives.